Purdue-CS193/homework-0-MZelikman/index.md

-# Maxim Zelikman's First CS193 Homework
+# Maxim Zelikman's First CS 193 Homework

 - I like that we get to learn more about GitHub in CS 193
 - I like that it will expose me to important tools